 In 2003, MIS fusion (MIS TLIF) was first described using tubular dilators.
 MIS fusion involves not just decompressing the nerves, but placing a cage, screws and rods.
 The advantages of MIS lumbar fusion were immediately clear and the technique became popular.

 The biggest early criticism of MIS lumbar fusion, or even MIS lumbar decompression, is that it can be more technically challenging to learn and perform.
 Accomplishing the same procedure, which otherwise involves about a 6-8 inch working space in an “open” surgery, through a 22-26 millimeter (~1 inch) tube in MIS is difficult.
-Some surgeons have never been trained to, or simply cannot, work through the small confines of a tube.
-Some surgeons are concerned about, or frankly embarrassed about, not being able to perform this new and better technique, so they searched for ways to criticize.
+Some surgeons have never been trained to work through the small confines of a tube.
 Much of the literature trying to detract from MIS procedures cited complications from academic centers, in which young resident physicians are just first learning how to operate.
 Clearly these complications are low risk after years of experience, like the surgeons have acquired at Rocky Mountain Brain & Spine Institute.

 The literature now has unequivocally shown the benefit of “MIS fusion” over “open fusion”, and most spine surgeons concede the advantages of MIS fusion and that it sought out by well-informed patients.
 A patient would be hard-pressed to find a spine surgeon anywhere not advertising lumbar MIS.